 Invisible Circus is a collaborative production between four (female led) companies.
 Three fully realised productions of new works play in rep over three weeks: Good With Maps by Noelle Janaczewska, directed by Kate Gaul; The Angelica Complex co-created by Sunny Grace (writer) and Priscilla Jackman (director); Tiny Remarkable Bramble by Jessica Tuckwell, directed by Cathy Hunt.
 And then there’s a series of Sideshows curated by Suzanne Millar: FREE open rehearsals and readings of plays in development: The Laden Table (a group work), Freefalling by Clare Hennessey and Jatinga by Purva Naresh.

 Invisible Circus acknowledges the wealth of creativity, skill and derring-do amongst female theatre artists in Sydney.
 This is, of course, only a sample of the work being conceived and produced - usually independently, without much in the way of financial resource – in small spaces.
-As you will see, there is no shortage of big ideas and theatrical ambition.
-Full program here.
+There is no shortage of big ideas and theatrical ambition.

 Good With Maps

 “…every element in this production is in step and working together to create this fascinating and ultimately heartbreaking piece of theatre.”
 Ben Neutze, Daily Review

 “ It’s a robustly intellectual essay softened and moderated at the heart by the emotion of our final travelling.
 The linking of the two themes towards the end of the piece is almost throwaway, a breathtaking simplicity which belies the complexity and reach of the work.”
 Judith Greenaway, Sydney Arts Guide

 The Angelica Complex